loading min read

 Understand the IRS rules for begun construction and how new federal actions may impact clean energy tax credits.

 Complying with the rules for beginning construction on a new clean energy project – often referred to as “begun construction” – could make or break eligibility for your entire tax credit endeavor.
-This is especially true now that the One Big Beautiful Bill (OBBB) Act has been enacted, and the “Executive Order: Ending Market Distorting Subsidies for Unreliable, Foreign Controlled Energy Sources” was issued on July 7.
-In response to this Executive Order, on Aug.
-15, the Treasury and IRS released new Notice 2025-42.
-For those developing wind or solar projects, it may be necessary to revisit the process of complying with the rules for beginning construction.
+With numerous and ongoing evolutions in guidance – from the One Big Beautiful Bill (OBBB) Act to an executive order, IRS notice, and court ruling – it's critical for those developing wind and solar projects to keep a close eye on developments and revisit as needed the process of complying with the rules for beginning construction.

 Understanding the history of ‘begun construction’